-It’s not just the cost of the wedding, or the cards filled with cash and checks that pile up at the reception.
-The legal act of getting married, as opposed to just living together, can have some immediate impacts on your financial situation.
-For better or for worse.
-Here are a couple of financial questions you'll be facing after the altar:
+It's not just the cost of the wedding, or the cards filled with cash and checks that pile up at the reception.
+The legal act of getting married, as opposed to just living together, can have some immediate impacts on your financial situation — for better or worse.
+Take a look at this rundown of financial considerations you'll be facing after the altar.

 Calling insurance companies may not feel like the most romantic activity for a newlywed couple, but it could free up some cash to help pay off the honeymoon.
-Both home and auto insurers may offer lower rates to married couples, whose historic statistics show that they behave more cautiously and file fewer claims.
+Both homeowners and auto insurers may offer lower rates to married couples because statistics show they behave more cautiously and file fewer claims.

 Home insurers might use marital status as a factor in determining your rate, or they might just offer a flat discount, for example 5% off, when you get married.
 It's worth it to call and ask for a better deal once you're hitched.